VazkiiMods/Botania/doc/omake.md

 aspirations beyond getting to eat the next spicy thing.

 ## Thermalily
-* Gender: Small-time Flintstagram/BrikBlok influencer
+* Gender: Female (she/her)
 * Physical symbols: Fire
 * Likes: Streaming, parties, (ostensibly) spicy foods
 * Dislikes: Trolls, their followers that send them weird messages

-Many find Thermalily, a small-time CorporeaNet entertainer, to be hot as hell at first-- before they meet the streamer's fiery temper.
+Many find Thermalily, a small-time CorporeaNet entertainer, to be hot as hell at first -- before they meet the streamer's fiery temper.
 While they meant to be a variety YouSparker at first, they were soon inspired by the Endoflame's adventures in spice to take on the challenges of sampling various hot-sauces for themself.